frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ### Reading Data

-The `extract` functions always read rows into memory; Resource can do the same but it also gives a choice regarding ouput data.
+The `extract` functions always read rows into memory; Resource can do the same but it also gives a choice regarding output data.
 It can be `rows`, `data`, `text`, or `bytes`.
 Let's try reading all of them:

 ```python